jpdery/moobile-core-doc/Source/Classes/Control/Button.md

 Name     | Description
 -------- | -----------
-`button` | Defines the element that act as a button.
+`button` | Defines an element acting as a button.
 Use the `data-button` property to specify a subclass instead.
-`label`  | Defines the element that act as a button label.
+`label`  | Defines an element acting as a button label.
 If unspecified, the contents of the button's element will act as its label.

 Events {#events}
 --------------------------------------------------------------------------------